benshurts/CG-Knowledge-Garden/3D-Modeling/Course Outline.md

     * File that they go through and follow instructions exactly
     * Completion points
 * Application: 10%
-    * Apply learnings to solve a problem
+    * Apply learning to solve a problem
         * Didn’t try: C
         * Attempt: B
         * Nailed it: A